 • SunTuf 8mm core flute Skylight replacement.

-When Retrofitting.
-Insulate the skylight walls, and install some Suntuf see through 8mm cor-flute plastic, in line with your plaster building envelope, to give you a better R-value in between your living area and your skylight temperature.
+• When Retrofitting.
+Insulate the skylight walls and install some Suntuf see through 8mm cor-flute plastic in line with your plaster building envelope.
+This will give you a better R-value in between your living area and your outside skylight temperature.

 • Remove your skylight altogether.